Connect with us

 The Kenyan government is now turning to road tolls to raise money to finance highway projects as it races to upgrade its transport infrastructure without taking out new loans.

-Private investors, who the State is scouting for, will build and operate at least five toll roads across the country in a move aimed to improve expansion and maintenance of highways.
+Private investors, who the State is scouting for, will build and operate at least five toll roads countrywide in a move aimed at expanding and maintaining highways.

-The government is trying as much as possible to avoid taking out loans to fund its roads projects at a time when the country’s public debt has just hit a record Sh6.4 trillion.
+The government is trying to avoid taking out loans to fund its road projects at a time when the country’s public debt hit a record Sh11 trillion in January.

-A Bill has already been tabled in Parliament seeking to revive 15 toll stations that previously saw motorists paying to use roads such as Nairobi-Mombasa, Nairobi-Nakuru, Nairobi-Thika, Nakuru-Nyahururu, Ahero-Kisii, and Kisumu-Busia highways.
+In 2020, a Bill was tabled in Parliament seeking to revive 15 toll stations that previously required motorists to pay to use roads such as Nairobi-Mombasa, Nairobi-Nakuru, Nairobi-Thika, Nakuru-Nyahururu, and Kisumu-Busia highways.

 Drivers of vans and pick-ups would part with Sh1.79 per kilometre, while medium trucks and buses would pay Sh2.39 per kilometre.

-Operators of big trucks would be charged Sh3.59 per kilometre.
+Operators of large trucks would be charged Sh3.59 per kilometre.

-“Kenyans will go out of their way to avoid the tolls.
-Vehicles will end up on minor roads not built for high volumes of traffic and this will see them getting torn up more quickly,” says Job Maina, a Nairobi resident.
+“Kenyans will avoid the tolls.
+Vehicles will end up on minor roads not built for heavy traffic, which will cause them to deteriorate quickly,” says Job Maina, a Nairobi resident.

-There are also concerns that toll is a double tax on top of the road maintenance levy, currently charged at Sh18 per litre for petrol and diesel, and it will hurt many motorists.
+There are also concerns that toll is a double tax on top of the road maintenance levy, currently charged at Sh25 per litre for petrol and diesel, and it will hurt many motorists.

-It remains to be seen whether the government will succeed this time round.
-However, early signs indicate the plan will face huge legal encounters including demands that the government provides toll-free roads for those who may not want to pay toll charges.
+It remains to be seen whether the government will succeed this time around.
+However, early signs indicate the plan will face huge legal encounters, including demands that the government provide toll-free roads for those who may not want to pay toll charges.

-“Whereas the government has proposed to develop and maintain some roads in the country through tolls, the said billboards are premature and unauthorised as the government is yet to adopt an elaborate policy on road tolling,” Mr Macharia said in response to the notice.
+“The said billboards are premature and unauthorised as the government is yet to adopt a policy on road tolling,” Mr Macharia said in response to the notice.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.